AlexeyBond/godot-constraint-solving/README.md

 The preconditions API allows to limit possible cell contents in a more flexible way - by defining a set of tiles allowed in given cell.

 The addon includes a [precondition](addons/wfc/problems/2d/preconditions/precondition_2d_dungeon.gd) ([example](addons/wfc/examples/demo_wfc_2d_tilemap_dungeon.tscn)) that generates a random set of connected road cells surrounded by wall cells a.k.a. a "dungeon".
-The user can configure which tiles are "roads" and which are "walls" using custom data layers (in case of `TileMap`s) or metadata (in case of `GridMap`s) of the tiles.
+The user can configure which tiles are "roads" and which are "walls" using custom data layers (in case of `TileMapLayer`s and `TileMap`s) or metadata (in case of `GridMap`s) of the tiles.
 It isn't likely to fit specific needs of any actual game but it may serve as an example and/or starting point.

 ### Advanced use